try except blocks are a built-in function used for debugging.

 Syntax errors are a type of error that returns when you miswrite code.
 For example, if you write a

-while True loop without a colon at the end, the program will give you an error.
-Syntax errors return the file name, line number, and an indicator of where an error may be present.
+while True loop without a colon at the end, the program will report an error.
+When syntax errors occur, they return the file name, line number, and an indicator of where an error may be present.

 Exceptions are a type of error where code may have the right syntax but still contains a problem.
 There are many different types of exception, but some of the most common you will encounter include: ArithmeticError, ImportError, ZeroDivisionError, NameError, and TypeError.